GeorgeKontos14/HPB-Economy/README.md

 Jupyter notebooks in the home directory document different algorithms and experiments followed in this project.
 Specifically:
 - [hierarchical_clustering.ipynb](/hierarchical_clustering.ipynb): Provides a detailed process for determining the optimal hierarchical clustering algorithm
+- [neural_networks.ipynb](/neuralnetworks.ipynb): Provides a detailed explenation of how neuralnetworks are tuned and used for iterative forecasting
+- [partitional_clustering.ipynb](/partitional_clustering.ipynb): Provides a detailed process for finding the best partioning approaches to time series clustering.
 - [spectral_clustering.ipynb](/spectral_clustering.ipynb): Provides a detailed process for examining the effectiveness of spectral clustering for the given task
-- [timeseries_clustering.ipynb](/partitional_clustering.ipynb): Provides a detailed process for finding the best partioning approaches to time series clustering.
-- [neuralnetworks.ipynb](/neuralnetworks.ipynb): Provides a detailed explenation of how neuralnetworks are tuned and used for iterative forecasting
-- [pipeline.ipynb](/pipeline.ipynb): Demonstrates the final pipeline used for making country clustering, GDP predictions, and comparisons to previous work

 ### Replication of Previous Work

 The [SCC_Replication](/SCC_Replication) directory contains a Python implementation of the Gibbs Sampler described by Ulrich K. Muller, James H. Stock and Mark W. Watson in their work [An Econometric Model of International Growth Dynamics for Long-horizon Forecasting](https://direct.mit.edu/rest/article/104/5/857/97738/An-Econometric-Model-of-International-Growth),as well as a documentation of the previous Fortran90 implementation.
 A Markov Chain Monte Carlo algorithm is used to estimate the distribution of specific parameters of the cross-country linear econometric model they describe.

+### Clustering

+The [Clustering](/Clustering) directory contains all the necessary modules for clustering the countries using hierarchical, spectral and partitional clustering.
+Specifically:
+- [HierarchicalClustering.py](/Clustering/HierarchicalClustering.py): Functionality for constracting tree structures for hierarchical clustering using different linkage methods and cutting the hierarchy tree to derive the optimal number of clusters
+- [KernelKMeans.py](/Clustering/KernelKMeans.py): Adaptation of [tslearn](https://tslearn.readthedocs.io/en/stable/gen_modules/clustering/tslearn.clustering.KernelKMeans.html#tslearn.clustering.KernelKMeans)'s implementation of `KernelKMeans` to allow nonrandom initialization.
+- [Outliers.py](/Clustering/Outliers.py): Functions for outlier detection through clustering, using the DBSCAN algorithm
+- [SpectralClustering.py](/Clustering/SpectralClustering.py): Functionality for tuning and implementing the different spectral clustering algorithms
+- [TimeSeriesPartitioning.py](/Clustering/TimeSeriesPartitions.py): Functionality for implementing partitioning algorithms specifically designed for time series clustering

 ### Neural Networks

 The [NeuralNetworks](/NeuralNetworks) directory contains all the necessary modules for performing iterative predictions with Multi-Layer Perceptrons and Recurrent Neural Networks.
 Specifically:
-- [LearningInstance.py](/NeuralNetworks/LearningInstance.py): A data structure that contains all the required data for training and testing a neural network for a specified country
-- [PreProcessing.py](/NeuralNetworks/PreProcessing.py): All the data pre-processing functions required to construct a `LearningInstance` object for each country
 - [ConstructModels.py](/NeuralNetworks/ConstructModels.py): Functions for constructing neural networks of selected specifications.
 These functions are required for automating the Bayesian Optimization tuning of the neural networks
 - [FineTuning.py](/NeuralNetworks/FineTuning.py): Functions that tune the number of layers and the number of neurons per layer for the neural networks.
 Tuning is performed through Bayesian Optimization
+- [LearningInstance.py](/NeuralNetworks/LearningInstance.py): A data structure that contains all the required data for training and testing a neural network for a specified country
+- [PostProcessing.py](/NeuralNetworks/PostProcessing.py): Functions for visualizing the testing and predictions
 - [Predictions.py](/NeuralNetworks/Predictions.py): Functions that perform iterative predictions for the different types of neural networks
-- [PostProcessing.py](/NeuralNetworks/PostProcessing.py): Functions for visualizing the testing and predictions

-### Clustering

-The [Clustering](/Clustering) directory contains all the necessary modules for clustering the countries using hierarchical, spectral and partitional clustering.
-Specifically:
-- [PreProcessing.py](/Clustering/PreProcessing.py): The pre-processing functions required to construct the final dataset
+- [PreProcessing.py](/NeuralNetworks/PreProcessing.py): All the data pre-processing functions required to construct a `LearningInstance` object for each country
-- [Outliers.py](/Clustering/Outliers.py): Functions for outlier detection through clustering, using the DBSCAN algorithm
-- [HierarchicalClustering.py](/Clustering/HierarchicalClustering.py): Functionality for constracting tree structures for hierarchical clustering using different linkage methods and cutting the hierarchy tree to derive the optimal number of clusters
-- [SpectralClustering.py](/Clustering/SpectralClustering.py): Functionality for tuning and implementing the different spectral clustering algorithms
-- [TimeSeriesPartitioning.py](/Clustering/TimeSeriesPartitions.py): Functionality for implementing partitioning algorithms specifically designed for time series clustering
-- [PostProcessing.py](/Clustering/PostProcessing.py): Functionality for processing the results of clustering algorithms.

 ### Utilities

-- [DataUtils.py](/Utils/DataUtils.py): Utility functions for reading and writing data to files.
+- [DataUtils.py](/Utils/DataUtils.py): Utility functions for rea- [HierarchicalClustering.py](/Clustering/HierarchicalClustering.py): Functionality for constracting tree structures for hierarchical clustering using different linkage methods and cutting the hierarchy tree to derive the optimal number of clustersding and writing data to files.
+- [PostProcessing.py](/Clustering/PostProcessing.py): Functionality for processing the results of all algorithms.
+- [PreProcessing.py](/Clustering/PreProcessing.py): The pre-processing functions required to construct the final dataset for all algorithms
+- [TimeSeriesUtilities.py](/Utils/TimeSeriesUtils.py): Utility functions for time series processing
 - [VisualUtils.py](/Utils/VisualUtils.py): Utility functions for visualizing results
-- [TimeSeriesUtilities.py](/Utils/TimeSeriesUtils.py): Utility functions for time series processing